-Registration is open!
-LFCS Certification Study Group starts soon and the Early PIF discount ends on Independence Day!
-Register now!
+LFCS Certification Study Group starts 10 weeks before and the Early PIF discount ends on Independence Day!
+Registration Currently Closed

 When is Linux Camp